OriginCodeAcademy/2016-SC-WinterCohort/Tests/Test-2/README.md

 2. Setup your Git workflow.
   - Initialize an empty git repository in `CodeTest-2` by running `git init` in the command prompt.
   - Create a repository on GitHub called `CodeTest-2` and follow the instructions to add a remote origin.
+ 3. When complete, create an issue in the class repository?

 ### Write JavaScript statements to complete the following tasks.